docker-library/docs/sl/content.md

 Recent Docker versions support the [overlayfs](https://docs.docker.com/engine/userguide/storagedriver/overlayfs-driver/) backend, which is enabled by default on most distros supporting it from Docker 1.13 onwards.
 On SL 6 and 7, that backend requires `yum-plugin-ovl` to be installed and enabled, which it is in our containers.
 Make it sure you retain the `plugins=1` option in `/etc/yum.conf` if you update that file; otherwise, you may encounter errors related to rpmdb checksum failure - see [Docker ticket 10180](https://github.com/docker/docker/issues/10180) for more details.

-## Package docs and licence files

-By default the SL docker images do not include these files.
-If you require them, please remove `tsflags=nodocs` from `/etc/yum.conf` and run `yum reinstall mypackage` to recieve the documentation.

----

-# Quick Reference

 ## Example Usage

 You can try out the containers via: